 What do we call non-communicable, civilisation or chronic diseases ?

-The cardiovascular, respiratory, chronic, metabolic (diabetes, obesity…), cancers, some neurodegenerative diseases … are encompassed in these appellations.
-The increasing incidence of these diseases is linked to the rise of life expectancy but that doesn’t explain everything.
-They are mostly caused by environmental factors and the lifestyle.
-The environment to which is exposed an individual since its conception can have a preventive effect or on the contrary, can be negative towards the development of these diseases.
-A disease can be treated but not necessarily healed, therefore, life expectancy finds itself less impacted than the life expectancy in good health*.
+The environment to which an individual is exposed since conception (exposome) can have a preventive or negative effect on the development of these diseases.
+A disease can be treated but not necessarily cured, so life expectancy is less impacted than life expectancy in good health*.

 Causes and consequences of this diseases

-Some factors linked to the lifestyle such as physical activity, diet, Tabasco and alcohol, have a very big influence on the development of chronic diseases.
-The World Health Organization (WHO) valued that an increasing physical activity, a healthier diet and smoking cessation would allow to avoid up to 80% of maladies coronariennes 90% of type 2 diabetes cases and 30% of any cancers.
+ome factors linked to the lifestyle such as physical activity, diet, Tabasco and alcohol, have a very big influence on the development of chronic diseases.
+The World Health Organization (WHO) valued thatan increasing physical activity, a healthier diet and smoking cessation would allow to avoid up to 80% of maladies coronariennes, 90% of type 2 diabetes cases and 30% of any cancers.

 The socio-economic status is also impacting, the inequalities in terms of health matter are an omnipresent and universal phenomenon.
 In every countries giving data, the early mortality and life expectancy are socially unevenly distributed.
 At a disadvantage socioeconomic status corresponds to a high mortality and a low life expectancy.
 The prevention politics must take into account this phenomenon to reduce the inequalities in health matter.